rushikeshchoche/square-posts/README.md

 It also has Store devtools which makes easier to watch actions and debug state in Chrome's developers tool Redux tab(This is available after adding [Redux Devtools chrome extension](https://chromewebstore.google.com/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)).
 Currently only one default route is added to show Posts.
 In future, additional routes can be added to app.routes.ts.
-The app also uses scss styling with color variables defined in styles.css
+The app also uses scss styling with color variables defined in styles.css This app has few unit tests and e2e tests which covers basic post click functionality.

 ## Get started